PacificBiosciences/pb-StarPhase/README.md

 The pb-StarPhase tool will diplotype pharmacogenomic (PGx) genes from [PacBio](https://www.pacb.com/technology/) datasets.
 Key features include:

-* Ability to create a database from latest CPIC information
+* Ability to create a database from latest CPIC and IMGTHLA information
-* Ability to diplotype most genes from CPIC
+* Ability to diplotype most genes from CPIC and as well as _HLA-A_ and _HLA-B_
 * Works on PacBio datasets from targeted and whole genome sequencing

 Authors: [Matt Holt](https://github.com/holtjma), [John Harting](https://github.com/jrharting), [Zev Kronenberg](https://github.com/zeeev)